-During its regular meeting on May 4, 2021, the Board of Selectmen approved a transfer to be made from the professional and technical services administration line item in the amount of \$40,000 and from the highway regular payroll line item in the amount of \$35,000 to the employment separation fund.
-During a special meeting on May 10, 2021, the board of Selectmen approved transferring up to \$55,000 to the fire department for major engine repairs.
-The amount that was ultimately needed for the repairs and in turn the amount that was transferred into the fire department was \$40,000.
+During its regular meeting on April 26, 2022, the Board of Selectmen approved a transfer to be made from the professional and technical services administration line item in the amount of \$19,000 to the employment separation fund.
+During its regular meeting on June 8, 2022, the Board of Selectmen approved a second transfer to be made from the professional and technical services administration line item in the amount of \$19,000 to the employment separation fund.
+During its regular meeting on June 21, 2022, the Board of Selectmen approved a third transfer to be made from the professional and technical services administration line item in the amount of \$19,000 to the employment separation fund.
 The amount of these transfers were in effect supplemental appropriations and as such would need to follow the provisions of section 8.6 of the aforementioned Town Charter.
-We were unable to find nor were we provided with information showing that the above supplemental appropriations were acted upon by the Board of Finance and passed along to a special town meeting for approval in accordance with section 8.6 (C) 5.
+We were unable to find nor were we provided with information showing that the above second and third supplemental appropriations were acted upon by the Board of Finance and passed along to a special town meeting for approval in accordance with section 8.6 (C) 5.
 We do consider this condition to represent a significant deficiency in internal control over compliance and in turn financial reporting.